Category Archives: British Columbia

 During the ‘off season’, the Butcharts embarked on extensive world tours (today the gardens are open year round.)
 “It seems lonely when the crowds stop coming,” Jennie lamented and Bob agreed, “I can’t understand how some people shut themselves away from their fellow man.
 Why, I’m never lonely when I can see so many people enjoying themselves every day.”

-As I wandered the gardens, I mused that her spirit still graces the vistas; from the dramatic Sunken Garden to the whisper of maples gently rustling in the Japanese Garden from the dancing fountain to the riots of colour and the vivacious scents of the blooms.
+As I wandered the gardens, I mused that her spirit still graces the vistas; from the dramatic Sunken Garden to the whisper of maples rustling in the Japanese Garden, from the dancing fountain to the riots of colour and the vivacious scents of the blooms.
 It’s recalled that during Jennie’s time, many visitors didn’t realise the property was a private garden.
 People plucked flowers and fruit from the trees – this meant fewer to give away to hospitals.
-A few were known to pilfer coins from the wishing well.
-A family dog and a garden peacock were carried off.
+A few visitors were known to pilfer coins from the wishing well.
+Even a family dog and a garden peacock were carried off.
 When visitors carved their initials on various trees, Bob patiently designated a tree for that purpose alone.

 Yet more often than not, their generous hospitality was repaid in kind.
 When the King of Siam visited, he invited the Butcharts to visit his palace in Bangkok.
 The following year, the travelling couple gladly took the King up on his offer, spending twelve days as his guests.
 The Butcharts lived well, both overseas and in their tucked-away haven on the Tod Inlet.